 Are Salads Healthy?

-The peeled, sliced, chopped and cubed vegetables, fruits, dry fruits and other elements in a salad add up to its nutrition value, which makes salads undoubtedly a healthy way to lose weight.
-However, it is important to be mindful of the ingredients you are putting into your salad.
-It is also crucial to be careful about the kind of salad dressings you might be adding as it may increase your calorie intake and promote weight gain.
+The peeled, sliced, chopped and cubed vegetables, fruits, dry fruits and other elements in a salad add up to its nutritional value, which makes salads undoubtedly a healthy way to lose weight.
+However, it is important to be mindful of the ingredients you put into your salad.
+It is also crucial to be careful about the kind of salad dressings you might add as it may increase your calorie intake and promote weight gain.

 Health Benefits of Salads for Weight Loss